 The content introduces the school and its mission and offerings.
 Quick links shortcut to relative content further down the page.
-This empowers the visitor who already knows what they need, in the flow they have come to expect in a usability design pattern.
+This empowers the visitor who already knows what they need, in the flow they have come

-Note: content on the following pages are subject to change as we are continually updating copy and images.
+Note: content on the following pages are